bhauman/bhauman.github.com/drafts/devcards.md

 ## Feedback - the ultimate programming tool

-Working with a page of visual code examples that are **all** responding to the code I am writing, provides an unprecedented amount of feedback and it accelerates my awareness of the ramifications of the code I am writing.
+Working with a page of visual code examples that are **all** responding to the code I am writing, provides an unprecedented level of feedback that can increase my awareness of the changes propagated due to the code I am writing.
 Tests start to fail, entities start disappearing, I can go back and interact with components in specific states and see how they are responding to recent code changes.
 I can then move to other pages of cards and see if they are still working as